 Remember that you don’t necessarily need to scrap your POV and start over—you may just need to reframe it to better address current market conditions.
 For more on how to hone your thinking, see this recent article by Jason Mlicki on the 7 elements of a compelling POV.

-In another of Jason’s latest posts, he discusses the importance of Resetting Growth for the COVID era.
+In another of Jason’s latest posts, he discusses the importance of resetting growth for the post-COVID-19 era.
 He invites companies to answer some critical questions about what growth is going to look like for your business in the new year, including:

 - Where are the biggest growth opportunities for the firm in the next 12 months?